De'Aaron Fox NBA Playoffs Player Props: Kings vs. Warriors

 - This season, he's put up 18.4% of the Kings' attempted field goals, as he's averaging 18.2 per contest.

-- Fox is averaging 5.0 three-point field goal attempts per game this season, which is 12.0% of his team's shots from beyond the arc.
+- Fox is averaging five three-point field goal attempts per game this season, which is 12.0% of his team's tries from beyond the arc.

-- The Warriors are the 21st-best defensive team in the NBA, giving up 117.1 points per game.
+- The Warriors are the 21st-best defensive team in the NBA, allowing 117.1 points per contest.

-- On the glass, the Warriors are ranked 15th in the league, conceding 43.3 rebounds per game.
+- On the glass, the Warriors have given up 43.3 rebounds per game, which puts them 15th in the league.

-- The Warriors concede 25.7 assists per contest, 15th-ranked in the league.
+- The Warriors allow 25.7 assists per contest, 15th-ranked in the league.

-- In terms of 3-pointers, the Warriors are 23rd in the league, giving up 12.9 makes per game.
+- In terms of 3-pointers, the Warriors are 23rd in the NBA, conceding 12.9 makes per game.

 De'Aaron Fox vs. the Warriors